 The Conservative Party, the next largest party, always did better in the far more numerous Middle Colonies and some Outer Colonies.
 There were more Middle Colonies on a star system by star system basis, earning them more Senators, but the Liberal-Democratic Core and Inner Worlds had a higher population so their Representatives outnumbered the Middle Colonies’ Conservatives.

 It worked that way because the way Congress was structured.
 The number of representatives in the House of Representatives was dictated by planetary population.
 The number of senators was set at eight per planet.
 For solar systems that boasted multiple settled planets or moons they each got their eight senators as well as their representatives.
-It started to get a little murky when it came to star systems that settled groups of asteroids or, as was often the case, space habitat clusters.
-In the case of space habitats, the structures were designated as a cluster comprised of no less than eight space habitats for one senator per space habitat.
-For star systems like Sol or Alpha Centauri, which had numerous space habitat clusters, it granted those star systems a large number of senators.
+It started to get a little murky when it came to star systems that had multiple colonies which resulted in having a senator for each colony.
+For star systems like Sol or Alpha Centauri, which had numerous colonies, it granted those star systems a large number of senators.

-The Conservatives appealed to the Human Federation citizens who felt that the Labour and the Liberal-Democrats were going too far with their social policies and programs.
+The Conservatives appealed to the Human Federation citizens who felt that the Labour and the Liberal-Democrats were going too far with their social policies, programs, and a push for political correctness that wreaked havoc all over society.
 Their voting bloc was mostly the wealthy, but also the common folk who didn’t want to see the broad and sweeping changes that Labour and the Liberal-Democrats sometimes espoused.
 They were staunchly fiscally conservative and believed in a free market economy, though not to the extent of a true laisse faire system.
 They saw that sort of freewheeling economics as inherently dangerous to the health of a star nation and its people.
 They needed only look at the Corporate Republic of Sirius to drive their point home.
 The government needed some control over the market, though not as much as the Liberal-Democrats espoused and certainly not as much as Labour did!

 Though one party, the Conservative Party was broken down into three distinct factions.
 One was a voting bloc that voted purely on economic conservatism.
 Another was the now defunct Evangelical Party that got folded into the Conservatives about 20 Terran years ago and they voted primarily along social lines, believing that humans were too decadent and needed to return to more traditional (see Biblical or Koranic) values.